Répertoire International de Littérature Musicale: Online publications

 In December 2015, RILM launched RILM Music Encyclopedias (RME) with 41 titles.
 Librarian Laurie Sampsel asserts that "cross searching the full text of so many titles yields results impossible (or highly unlikely) to find using the print versions of these encyclopaedias."
 Stephen Henry mentions RME's "ability to provide access to some excellent European resources that might not otherwise be available to libraries with less than comprehensive collections."

 RME’s titles stem from different periods and countries: The earliest, Jean-Jacques Rousseau’s Dictionnaire de musique, was published in 1775.
 There is also the first edition of "The Grove," in an edition published by Theodore Presser in 1895.
-The largest amount of titles date from 2000 onward.
+The largest number of titles date from 2000 onward.
 Among them are Ken Bloom's Broadway, Lol Henderson and Lee Stacey's Encyclopedia of Music in the 20th Century, Peter Matzke et al., Das Gothic- und Dark Wave-Lexikon, and Richard Kostelanetz's Dictionary of the Avant-Gardes.
 The comprehensive Handwörterbuch der musikalischen Terminologie, conceived between 1972 bis 2006, is also included.
 RME holds important titles for ethnomusicologists, among them The Garland Encyclopedia of World Music and Eileen Southern's Biographical Dictionary of Afro-American and African Musicians, which is the first single comprehensive volume of its kind.
 The collection expands annually with additions of four titles in average.
 One of the titles, Komponisten der Gegenwart (KDG), is being regularly updated with new articles or additions to existing articles.